Laptop-Salad/Strings/docs/ProjectStructure.md

 2. `lexer.py`: The first phase, tokenizing the code.
 Read the [Documentation](Lexer.md).
 3. `s_parser.py`: The second phase, creating an abstract syntax tree.
 Read the [Documentation](Parser.md).
 3. `interpreter.py`: The third phase, understanding the meaning of the code and producing a result.
 Read the [Documentation](Interpreter.md).
-4. `helpers.py`: Contains functions/variables that two or more files require.
-Read the [Documentation](Helpers.md).